STUDENTJOB BLOG

 Understanding the technical aspects of SEO, such as site architecture, page speed, and implementing structured data (Schema markup) is crucial for improving a website’s ranking.

-Content optimisation
+Content optimization

 Analytics & reporting

-Being able to analyse and report on SEO performance using tools like Google Analytics and Google Search Console is vital.
+Being able to analyze and report on SEO performance using tools like Google Analytics and Google Search Console is vital.
 These tools help you measure the impact of your SEO efforts and refine strategies for better results.

 How should you learn SEO?